alessandropedone/laplacian-unit-square/README.md

 - review documentation and comments

 ### README
-- strucutre of the repo and doxygen documentation
+- structure of the repo and doxygen documentation
 - clone with submodules
 - results discussion
 - instruction to reproduce the scalability and grid size tests, just run